switcherapi/switcher-management/src/assets/documentation/libjavascript.md

 const offline = true;
 const logger = true;
 const snapshotLocation = './snapshot/';
+const snapshotAutoUpdateInterval = 3000;
 const silentMode = true;
 const retryAfter = '5m';

 Switcher.buildContext({ url, apiKey, domain, component, environment }, {
-    offline, logger, snapshotLocation, silentMode, retryAfter });
+    offline, logger, snapshotLocation, snapshotAutoUpdateInterval, silentMode, retryAfter });

 let switcher = Switcher.factory();
 ```

 - **offline**: If activated, the client will only fetch the configuration inside your snapshot file.
-The default value is 'false'.
+The default value is 'false'
 - **logger**: If activated, it is possible to retrieve the last results from a given Switcher key using Switcher.getLogger('KEY')
 - **snapshotLocation**: Location of snapshot files.
-The default value is './snapshot/'.
+The default value is './snapshot/'
+- **snapshotAutoUpdateInterval**: Enable Snapshot Auto Update given an interval in ms (default: 0 disabled).
-- **silentMode**: If activated, all connectivity issues will be ignored and the client will automatically fetch the configuration into your snapshot file.
+- **silentMode**: If activated, all connectivity issues will be ignored and the client will automatically fetch the configuration into your snapshot file
-- **retryAfter** : Time given to the module to re-establish connectivity with the API - e.g. 5s (s: seconds - m: minutes - h: hours).
+- **retryAfter**: Time given to the module to re-establish connectivity with the API - e.g. 5s (s: seconds - m: minutes - h: hours)
 - **regexMaxBlackList**: Number of entries cached when REGEX Strategy fails to perform (reDOS safe) - default: 50
 - **regexMaxTimeLimit**: Time limit (ms) used by REGEX workers (reDOS safe) - default - 3000ms